reduxjs/redux-toolkit/docs/api/createSlice.md

 can independently respond to the same action type. `extraReducers` allows `createSlice` to respond to other action types besides the types it has generated.

-Like `reducers`, `extraReducers` should be an object containing Redux case reducer functions.
+Like `reducers`, `extraReducers` can be an object containing Redux case reducer functions.
 However, the keys should be other Redux string action type constants, and `createSlice` will _not_ auto-generate action types or action creators for reducers included in this parameter.

-As with `reducers`, these reducers will also be passed to `createReducer` and may "mutate" their state safely.
+As with `reducers`, these case reducers will also be passed to `createReducer` and may "mutate" their state safely.

 If two fields from `reducers` and `extraReducers` happen to end up with the same action type string, the function from `reducers` will be used to handle that action type.